 This is a most amazing site for cakes and many ideas for sports cakes and other cakes!

-Penny D., Ottawa, Ontario
+Cake by Penny D., Ottawa, Ontario

 This cake was made for my sister’s birthday.
 She’s a big Ottawa Senators Fan!
 It’s two 9inch butter pecan cakes with a buttercream icing.
 I looked at other sports cake but found the picture on the internet and stenciled it onto waxes paper using a pushpin to make the holes in the waxed paper.